 The guest bathroom had so much wasted space and there was something wrong with the hot water in the bathtub.
 Our poor son had to take lukewarm baths for the first few months of living in our home.

 Since the bathrooms and closet were butted up to each other, we wanted to completely reconfigure the space to make each room more functional.
+This project would take our two full bathrooms out of commission so our first major project was adding a full bathroom to our basement.
+Once we had a working shower, we got to work on our upstairs bathrooms!
 I was already 6 months pregnant, so the goal was to complete this project in 4-6 weeks.

 I am so mad at myself for not taking before photos of the bathrooms before demolition!
 To give you a better idea of the layout, I did a quick drawing to show the two bathrooms (not drawn to actual square footage):